genderkit/genderkit/_articles/name-change-by-deed-poll.md

   caption: "An example deed poll document"
 ---

 To change your name by deed poll, you will need to obtain the signatures of two independent witnesses to your deed poll.
-If you are unable to do this, you may wish to try a [name change by statutory declaration]({{ site.baseurl }}{% link _articles/name-change-by-statutory-declaration.md %}), which is witnessed a solicitor instead.
+If you are unable to do this, you may wish to try a [name change by statutory declaration]({{ site.baseurl }}{% link _articles/name-change-by-statutory-declaration.md %}), which is witnessed by a solicitor instead.

 While some companies offer paid services for deed polls, it is possible to change your name by deed poll for free, unlike a  [name change by statutory declaration]({{ site.baseurl }}{% link _articles/name-change-by-statutory-declaration.md %}).